sookinoby/generative-models/README.md

 In our previous notebooks, we used a deep learning technique called Convolution Neural Network (CNN) to classify text and images.
 A CNN is an example of a Discriminative Model, which creates a  decision boundary to classify a given input signal (data).

 Deep learning models in recent times have been used to create even more powerful and useful models called Generative Models.
-A Generative Model doesn’t just create a decision boundary but understands the underlying distribution of values..
-Using this this insight, a generative model can also generate new data or classify a given input data.
+A Generative Model doesn’t just create a decision boundary but understands the underlying distribution of values.
+Using this insight, a generative model can also generate new data or classify a given input data.
 Here are some examples of Generative Models:

 1. Predicting the probability of a word or character given the previous word or character.
 Almost all of us have a predictive keyboard on our smartphone, which suggests upcoming words for super-fast typing.
-Generative models allows us to build the most advanced predictive system similar to [SwiftKey](https://blog.swiftkey.com/swiftkey-debuts-worlds-first-smartphone-keyboard-powered-by-neural-networks/).
+Generative models allow us to build the most advanced predictive system similar to [SwiftKey](https://blog.swiftkey.com/swiftkey-debuts-worlds-first-smartphone-keyboard-powered-by-neural-networks/).

-2. Producing a new song or combine two genre of songs to create an entirely different song, and  synthesizing new images from existing images are some examples of Generative Models.
+2. Producing a new song or combine two genres of songs to create an entirely different song, and synthesizing new images from existing images are some examples of Generative Models.

 3. [Upgrading images](https://arxiv.org/pdf/1703.04244.pdf) to a higher resolution for removing fuzziness, improving image quality, restoring photos, and much more.

 In general, Generative Models can be used on any form of data to learn the underlying distribution, generate new data, and augment existing data.

-In this tutorial, we are going to build Generative Models, using Apache MXNet gluon API, for the first application just listed above: predicting the next alphabetical character in an incoming stream and then implement generative adversarial network for generating new image from existing images.
+In this tutorial, we are going to build Generative Models, using Apache MXNet gluon API, for the first application just listed above: predicting the next alphabetical character in an incoming stream and then implement a generative adversarial network for generating a new image from existing images.

 We will also talk about the following topics: